SaveFonta/Brain_Injury_TBI/README.md

 Users are welcome to explore these scripts for detailed implementation.
 However, **the final versions of the models and their results are fully documented in the report** provided in the next section.

-> 📌 A structured overview of the modeling approach will also be summarized further down in this README.

 ---